awaazo/awaazo/README.md

 ### Database:
 - **MSSQL**: Chosen for its reliability, performance, and widespread adoption.
+- **Pinecone**: A vector database that equips AI with long-term memory, offering optimized storage and querying capabilities specifically for embeddings.

 ### Hosting and Deployment:
 - Platforms under consideration include **Vercel**, **Netlify**, and **AWS**.
 However, given our choice of Next.js, Vercel would provide a seamless deployment experience.